 Are CGMs Really Safe for Dosing?

-Just months after the FDA approved the first exclusive use of a CGM system for glucose monitoring, a major diabetes care study has confirmed using a stand-alone CGM system to make insulin-dosing decisions is as safe and as effective as using the traditional two-fold approach of reading levels with a CGM and then confirming them with a BGM finger-stick test.
+Just months after the FDA approved the first exclusive use of a continuous glucose monitor (CGM) system for blood glucose monitoring, a major diabetes care study has confirmed using a stand-alone CGM system to make insulin-dosing decisions is as safe and as effective as using the traditional two-fold approach of reading levels with a CGM and then confirming them with a blood glucose meter (BGM) finger-stick test.

 The study, the results of which were released in February, was conducted by T1D Exchange, a Boston-based nonprofit that specializes in T1D care and research.
 Tidepool provided the diabetes data platform that study participants used to gather data at home and in clinic.
 The Jaeb Center for Health Research, the coordinating center for the study, wrote software that analyzed study data in real time using Tidepool’s APIs.

-Over six months, 226 T1D patients at 14 diabetes care clinics were split into two groups.
+Over six months, 226 type 1 diabetes (T1D) patients at 14 diabetes care clinics were split into two groups.
 One group dosed their insulin based on a CGM reading alone, while the other group used BGM finger-stick measurements to confirm their CGM reading before taking insulin.

 Over the study period, the CGM-only group reported a baseline HbA1c of 7.1 percent, while the CGM and BGM group reported a 7 percent baseline.
 Furthermore, no additional risks or complications were reported in the CGM-only group.